 If you are concerned about the viability of using fresh vs. frozen donor eggs, know that our pregnancy success rate with frozen donor eggs is about the same as with fresh egg cycles.

 The live birth rate is about 50% per embryo transfer and most women get more than one embryo transfer from a single “lot" or group of eggs.
 The donor egg programs we work with have programs where you can buy individual "lots" of eggs (6-7 eggs), or you can pay a higher fee and get up to 6 lots, with your money back if a successful pregnancy does not occur.
-These programs are called Assured Refund programs.
+These programs are called Assured Refund programs (DEB) or Guaranteed Live Birth (PNWF).
 If you choose the Assured Refund Program, there is a greater than 90% chance you will have a baby.
+For More information please contact Sue McKeachie our egg donor nurse coordinator.

-Another option for individuals who are unable to achieve a pregnancy with their own eggs is to use eggs from a known donor.
-The fresh egg donation process has worked for many families.
-It could very well be the right choice for you if you are able to secure the right donor (e.g. a sister or close friend).
+One for individuals who are unable to achieve a pregnancy with their own eggs is to use eggs from a directed egg donor (DED).
+The egg donation process has worked for many families.
+It could very well be the right choice for you if you are able to secure the right donor.

 The Process